puppetlabs/puppetlabs-acl/README.md

  * The Windows Provider in the first release (at least) will not handle permissions with Symlinks.
 Please explicitly manage the permissions of the target.
  * When using SIDs for identities, autorequire will attempt to match to users with fully qualified names (`User[BUILTIN\Administrators]`) in addition to SIDs (`User[S-1-5-32-544]`).
 The limitation is that it won't match against `User[Administrators]` as that could cause issues if attempting to match domain accounts versus local accounts with the same name e.g. `Domain\Bob` vs `LOCAL\Bob`.
+ * Deny ACEs do not inherit due to bug in framework (outside of acl module).
+ * `ensure => absent` does not properly report what the ACEs where changed to.

 ##License